 RE 201.
-FUNDAMENTALS OF REAL ESTATE (5 credits) General introduction to real estate as a business and as a profession that is designed to acquaint the student with the wide range of subjects and terminology necessary to the practice of real estate.
+FUNDAMENTALS OF REAL ESTATE (5 credits)

+This course is a general introduction to real estate as a business and as a profession, and it is designed to acquaint the student with the wide range of subjects and terminology necessary to the practice of real estate.
 This introductory course in fundamentals will include the nature of real estate and ownership, principles and concepts of title transfer, title insurance, real estate marketing, financing, leasing, taxation, insurance, development, appraising, and state license law.